Untangling the Effects of Down-Sampling and Selection in Genetic Programming: Selection

 \subsection{Tournament Selection}

-Like fitness proportionate selection, tournament selection requires each individual in the population have a single ``fitness score'' that represents their quality.
+Tournament selection requires there to be a comparison metric between individuals.
+This can either be represented as a total ordering (ranking) of the individuals, or an assignment of a fitness value for each individual.
 To select a single individual with tournament selection, $t$ individuals are chosen from the population at random.
 Then, the individual with the best fitness (or lowest error) ``wins'' the tournament and is selected as a parent.
 Tournament size ($t$) controls the strength of selection; larger tournament sizes impose stronger selection, and smaller tournament sizes impose weaker selection.
-In this work, we use a tournament size of $t=10$.
+In this work, we use a variety of tournament sizes.

-Tournament selection has been found to be more stable \cite{Butz2003TournamentSS} than fitness proportionate selection, as it is not affected by fitness scaling \cite{goldberg_comparative_1991}.
-Tournament selection also has a time complexity of $\mathcal{O}(N)$, which makes it attractive when using large population sizes \cite{goldberg_comparative_1991}.
-Due to its simplicity and efficiency, tournament selection is widely used as the standard selection strategy for evolutionary computation \cite{fang_review_2010}.
+Tournament selection has been found to be more stable \citep{Butz2003TournamentSS} than fitness-proportionate selection, as it is not affected by fitness scaling \citep{goldberg_comparative_1991}.
+Tournament selection also has a time complexity of $\mathcal{O}(N)$, which makes it attractive when using large population sizes \citep{goldberg_comparative_1991}.
+Due to its simplicity and efficiency, it is widely used as the standard selection strategy for evolutionary computation \citep{fang_review_2010}.